ltpitt/gml-good-to-the-last-drop/README.md

 * [Game Maker 1.4](https://www.yoyogames.com/en)

 ### Dependencies ###
-* Clone this repo cloned locally on your pc
+* Clone this repo cloned locally on your pc (using `git clone https://github.com/ltpitt/gml-good-to-the-last-drop` or downloading the zip file and expanding it)

 ### Instructions ###
 * Open Game Maker